Khaled Hamieh

 Khaled Ali Hamieh (خالد علي حميه; born 7 June 1981) is a Lebanese singer, DJ, and former footballer.

-He played all his career for Nejmeh as a defender, and has been capped 29 times for the Lebanon national team, scoring twice.
+Throughout his career, he played for Nejmeh as a defender, and has been capped 34 times for the Lebanon national team, scoring twice.
 Following his retirement from football, Hamieh became a singer and DJ.

 Football career

 Club

 Hamieh signed for Lebanese Premier League side Nejmeh's youth sector on 19 February 1997.
 He played for the senior team between 1998 and 2014.

 International

 Hamieh scored his first international goal for Lebanon in a 1–1 home draw against North Korea during a 2004 AFC Asian Cup qualification match on 3 November 2003.

 Music career

 Following his retirement from football, Hamieh pursued a career in the music industry, working as a singer and DJ.